df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/02_texgen.md

 # TexGen

+## Why?

-Generates custom object LOD textures for our modlist.
+- Generates custom object LOD textures based on our our modlist.

 ## Setup